NREL/InSPIRE/Studies/USMap_Doubleday_2024/inspire-agrivolt-package/README.md

 Kestrel jobs may run out of time, If this is the case, use ``completeness.ipynb`` to determine which gids are missing then echo the gids files back into an agrivolt irradiance job.
 Information on how to do this coming soon...

 This is being done in `completeness.py` currently.
 The function `inspire_agrivolt.check_completeness` examines all possible gids in a state then checks the directory to see if they are present.
-If there are missing gids they will be outputted by the function, then we can use this list of gids to run the script again to produce the missing outputs. **Insert script name here.**
+If there are missing gids they will be outputted by the function, then we can use this list of gids to run the script again to produce the missing outputs.

+./submit_fill.sh <statename> <config> "$(cat <gidsfile with space-seperated gids, no newlines>)"

 After running fill-in calculations we need to combine them with the original model outputs before continuing with postprocessing.
 Use ``merge-fill.ipynb`` to do this.
-If your fills are not complete they will have to be re-run at some point. ``merge-fill.ipynb`` will allow you to silently continue with missing data...
+If your fills are not complete they will have to be re-run at some point. ``merge-fill.ipynb`` will allow you to silently continue with missing data.

 At this point the data can be visually inspected to check for missing locations.
 Repeat the steps in the previous 3 paragraphs to fill in the data, if it is still missing.

-Finally, we will run the beds postprocessing....
+Finally, we will run the beds postprocessing using ``postprocessing.ipynb``.
+This will create a new zarr output for each input zarr.
+Depending on how you want the final format of your data, they may have to be merged or sharded later.